Flowers Report

 Means of connection to the ground: another pole.
 Poles are very much the rage in this place.

 Life expectancy: quite good.
-Some leafs are showing suspicious holes but general condition is good. - Insect plant standing on blue chair.
+Some leafs are showing suspicious holes but general condition is good.

 I am afraid of this one.
 The leafs look like an insect.
 Plus it has only two of them.
 What will happen when it becomes hungry?!